9. Schrödinger simulation of a quantum well

 dvc.new_insulator("right_barrier")

 The first line calls the constructor of the device class with the mesh object as an argument.
-We also specify that we wish to consider holes confined to the quantum well with the optional argument conf_carriers.
-The second line of code indicates which \(\mathbf{k} \cdot \mathbf{p}\) model we will consider for the confined holes.
-In this case we use the 6 band model [For93].
-We could also consider the four band model by using dvc.hole_kp_model = "luttinger_kohn_foreman".
-See k.p module for more details.
+The constructor has two optional arguments.
+Using the first argument (conf_carriers), we specify that we wish to consider holes confined to the quantum well.
+Using the second argument (hole_kp_model), we specify the \(\mathbf{k} \cdot \mathbf{p}\) model we will consider for the confined holes.
+In this case we use the six-band model [For93].
+We could also consider the default four-band model by using hole_kp_model = "luttinger_kohn_foreman", or by not specifying the argument at all (in this case, a warning is issued).
+See k.p module for more details on available models.
 After the model is specified, we specify the material that hosts our well, GaAs and give boundary conditions.
 The new_insulator method is used to enforce the boundary conditions of the Schrödinger solver.
 When solving the Schrödinger eqaution, the solver will look for solutions that vanish at the 'left_barrier' and the 'right_barrier' of the mesh.
-Since there is no potential defined over the device, we are essential modelling a particle-in-a-box-like quantum well.
+Since there is no potential defined over the device, we are essentially modelling a particle-in-a-box-like quantum well.

 9.5.
 Solving the Schrödinger solver